My Experience With MSC Fantasia Cruise Discovering places

-A thrilling winter sale made it impossible to resist, and we were delighted to receive a free upgrade to a cabin with a balcony.
+A thrilling winter sale made it impossible to resist, and we were delighted to receive a free upgrade to a balcony cabin.

 Our cruise from Barcelona to Marseille, Genoa, Naples (Pompei), Palermo, and La Goulette in Tunisia.